anasvaf/Fearless_Steps_INTERSPEECH2019/Readme.md

 ### audio_to_spectrograms.py
 This script will create a 129x126 spectrogram image (grayscale) for each 1 s wav that was created from the **extract_sad.py**.
 This spectrogram image will be used as an input to our 2D CRNN.

+## Hardware
+The proposed algorithm was trained on an Intel Core i5 - 7600K (4-cores, 4-threads) clocked at 4.2 GHz.
+The GPU that was used was an Nvidia GTX 1080Ti Founder’s edition with 11 GB GDDR5x memory, 3584 cuda cores and 11.34 TFLOPS float (FP32) performance.
+The PC had 32 GB of DDR4 RAM and the entire algorithm was developed in Keras 2.2.4 with TensorFlow 1.13.1 backend, CUDA 10.0 and cuDNN 7.5.